asross/settlers/README.md

 ## Setbacks

-I wrote most of this code before I had learned anything about Ruby.
+A lot of this code is very old.

 ## Settings